Did you know asbestos was present on Australian Naval vessels?

 Where was asbestos present?

-The location of asbestos materials on Naval vessels varied depending on the vessel type, but were commonly present on steam, hot water and exhaust pipes, and in engine and boiler rooms and aircraft hangars.
+The location of asbestos materials on Naval vessels varied depending on the vessel type, but were commonly present on steam, hot water and exhaust pipes, and in engine and boiler rooms and aircraft hangars on vessels and at shore bases.

 How did asbestos exposure occur?

-Also, Navy servicemen and women at sea onboard Naval vessels could be exposed generally when living, sleeping and eating beneath asbestos materials in vessels as pipes that were insulated with asbestos insulation materials ran throughout mess decks of Naval ships.
-Exposure to asbestos dust arose from the vibration of asbestos insulated pipes caused by rough seas and gunfire alone – even if not directly working with the asbestos materials.
+Navy servicemen and women onboard Naval vessels at sea could be exposed generally when living, sleeping and eating beneath asbestos materials, as pipes that were insulated with asbestos ran throughout mess decks of Naval ships.
+Exposure occurred when asbestos dust was released from these asbestos materials due to the vibration of pipes caused by rough seas and gunfire.

 Associated exposure

-In addition to statutory entitlements such as under the Veterans’ Entitlements Act 1986 and the Safety Rehabilitation and Compensation Act, 1988, there are additional/ alternative options available to ex-servicemen and women who have been diagnosed with an asbestos related condition, including a court claim for damages.
+In addition to statutory entitlements, there are additional/alternative options and entitlements available to ex-servicemen and women who have been diagnosed with an asbestos-related condition,

-Our specialist Dust Diseases practitioners can provide comprehensive advice about potential entitlements arising from exposure to asbestos in service, or associated with the Commonwealth, in Australia.
+Our specialist Dust Diseases practitioners can provide comprehensive advice about potential entitlements arising from exposure to asbestos during service with the Royal Australian Navy or associated with the Commonwealth.